Home » Midlife Wellness » Cassia vs. ceylon cinnamon: health and choosing the right spice

 Understanding the differences between Cassia and Ceylon cinnamon is crucial.
 Cassia cinnamon, derived from the Cinnamomum cassia tree, has a robust flavor, darker hue, and thicker sticks.
 In contrast, Ceylon cinnamon (the “true cinnamon”) from Sri Lanka is milder, sweeter, and has a finer texture.

-- Coumarin Content: Cassia has higher coumarin levels, which can be harmful in large doses.
+Fact: Cassia has higher coumarin levels which may be harmful in large doses.
+Ceylon cinnamon is milder, sweeter, and safer for regular use.

 Next time you reach for that cinnamon shaker, consider the type you’re using.
 Whether spicing up Persian dishes or adding warmth to your latte, choosing the right cinnamon can enhance your well-being.
 Remember, not all cinnamon sticks are created equal.